bernacle/node-jest/README.md

 # node-jest
-Simple NodeJs app implemented with TDD usin JEST.
+Simple NodeJs app implemented with TDD using JEST.